jorgegc/phing-deploy/README.md

 ## Overview

-A collection of targets for deploying websites.
+A collection of targets for deploying Drupal websites.

 ## Installation